Remember to cite LawCareers.Net on your application form if you apply to Russell-Cooke Solicitors.

 We provide capped sponsorship of up to £10,000 per candidate for LPC fees.
 We also offer an interest free loan of up to £5,000 re-payable out of a trainee’s salary over a two-year period.

 Trainees do four seats, often including a seat in our core area of real estate.
 The availability of other seats depends on the needs of different departments but in the past trainees have undertaken seats in litigation, matrimonial, charity and social business, corporate and commercial, employment, children law, private client, trust and estate disputes, property litigation and, personal injury and clinical negligence.
-At present seats in our criminal litigation and regulatory litigation departments are unlikely although this may change.

 - Corporate & Commercial